tools4j/elara/README.md

              commands to fire or expire timers which are then removed from the timer state through an event (see samples section for examples)
-* **metrics:** plugin to capture time and frequency metrics of the running application;  a running application efficiently captures metrics in a message log file that can be inspected with the log printer tool
+* **metrics:** plugin to capture time and frequency metrics of the running application;  a running application efficiently captures metrics in a message store file that can be inspected with the store printer tool
 * **replication:** *[experimental]* plugin to replicate events from a leader elara instance to follower instances that are applying events but do not process commands;  follower instances have identical state as the leader (after applying all events and assuming deterministic application logic);  together with the